CollinHeist/TitleCardMaker/docs/user_guide/connections.md

 4. Login, then change your credentials as desired.

+5. Close TCM and either define `TCM_DISABLE_AUTH` as something other than `TRUE`, or remove the specification altogether.
+Re-build/launch TCM.

-5. Get a password manager!
+6. Get a password manager!

 [^1]: All API endpoint require authorization _except_ the Tautulli and Sonarr integrations, as these services are not capable of authenticating themselves.